 I suggest alternating between adding the dry ingredients and the buttermilk.
 Add the buttermilk while the mixer is running (see the ingredients section for my easy method to make buttermilk).
 Add the remaining dry ingredients and give everything a final stir to ensure everything is fully incorporated.

-Coating the fruit in flour prevents it from sinking to the bottom of the cake while it bakes, as the coating helps to suspend the fruit in the batter.
+Coating the blueberries in flour prevents them from sinking to the bottom while the cake bakes, as the coating helps to suspend the fruit in the batter.
 Perfect for ensuring you get an even distribution of fruit in every bite.

 Now we are ready to start building our cake in the cake pan.
 Make sure you have greased and lined the base with parchment paper and greased the sides (for easy cake removal).
 Spread half of the cake batter on the bottom of the cake pan.
 Then add the coated blueberries on top.
 You don’t need to push them down into the batter.
 Just let them sit on top, as shown below.